-Pete Bell leads Internap’s worldwide sales organization including sales operations, channels and strategy.
-In this role, he is responsible for expanding existing business relationships and attracting new clients across all market segments.
+Pete Bell leads Internap’s worldwide sales organization, including direct, channel partner and e-sales and strategy.
+In this role, he is responsible for expanding existing business relationships and attracting new customers across all market segments.
 With more than 25 years of sales leadership experience, Mr. Bell has a versatile and proven record of creating profitable growth and building and energizing global sales teams to deliver Internet infrastructure and communications solutions throughout North America, Europe and Asia.

-Before NTT, Mr. Bell served as Global Crossing’s Senior Vice President of their Global Partner Program, where he led the GPP team in delivering IP and Ethernet-based infrastructure to multinational corporations around the world, increasing the sales pipeline by more than 30 percent.
-Prior to this, he was Vice President of Sales at BT Global Services, driving sales of IT and application-based networking solutions throughout the U.S. and Canada, resulting in more than $300 million in new contracts.
+Before NTT, Mr. Bell served as Global Crossing’s senior vice president of its Global Partner Program, where he led the GPP team in delivering IP and Ethernet-based infrastructure to multinational corporations around the world, increasing the sales pipeline by more than 30 percent.
+Prior to this, he was vice president of sales at BT Global Services, driving sales of IT and application-based networking solutions throughout the U.S. and Canada, resulting in more than $300 million in new contracts.

 Mr. Bell attended the INSEAD School of Business and has a B.S. in Mass Communications from Emerson College.

-Steve Orchard leads Internap’s Data Center and Network Services businesses, including the product management, business development, R&D, operations and customer support functions for the company’s colocation, IP services and content delivery network offerings.
+Steve Orchard leads Internap’s data center and network services businesses, including the product management and marketing, business development, customer support and technical operations and development for the company’s colocation, IP services and content delivery network offerings.

-Mr. Orchard has more than 17 years of experience in technology, systems and network design, data center operations and customer support.
-Since arriving at Internap in 1999, he has held a variety of roles with increasing responsibility, including Director of Network Operations, Vice President of Operations, and Senior Vice President, Development and Operations.
+Mr. Orchard has nearly 20 years of experience in technology, systems and network design, data center operations and customer support.
+Since arriving at Internap in 1999, he has held a variety of roles with increasing responsibility, including director of network operations, vice president of operations and senior vice president of development and operations.
 Under Mr. Orchard’s leadership, Internap’s operations and support organizations have delivered industry leading uptime and customer support while expanding our service offering and global footprint.

-Prior to Internap, Mr. Orchard held several technical positions with companies including Oasis Systems and Codesic, Inc. Mr. Orchard holds a Bachelor of Science degree from the University of Oregon in Eugene.
+Prior to Internap, Mr. Orchard held several technical positions with companies including Oasis Systems and Codesic, Inc. Mr. Orchard holds a B.S. from the University of Oregon in Eugene.

-Ms. Rivard holds a J.D. from the Indiana University School of Law and a B.S. from Michigan State University.
-Ms. Rivard is licensed to practice law in Georgia, California and Michigan.
+Mr. Diegnan holds a J.D. from the Seton Hall University School of Law, an M.B.A from Fairleigh Dickenson University and a B.S. from Providence College.
+Mr. Diegnan is licensed to practice law in New York and New Jersey.

 Kurt Daniel leads Ubersmith, an Internap company, where he oversees engineering, sales, marketing, product management, support and operations.
 Ubersmith is a leader in billing, monitoring, inventory, automation and support software for the cloud, SaaS, hosting, colocation and beyond.